emeraldonion/bridge/README.md

 # Emerald Onion's Tor Bridge (beta!)

+CURRENTLY OFFLINE.
+SORRY!
+WORKING ON GETTING IT BACK ONLINE. --yawnbox

 Emerald Onion hosts a public Tor bridge in the Westin datacenter in Seattle, WA with direct peering to the [Seattle Internet Exchange](https://www.seattleix.net/).

 ### How to connect?